ArthurVankeirsbilck/thesis-control-strategies/README.md

 ![Alt text](Images/Formula_peakreduction.png)

-This formula will be applied to calculate the $n$ next steps in a time window, thus setting the shaving limit in such a way that per time window the target is not exceeded.
+This formula will be applied to calculate the $n$ next steps in a time window, thus setting the shaving limit in such a way that per time window the target is not exceeded - dynamic peak shaving limit determination using specific time window average.

 ### Results